 Pastor John Vacchiano has been at the church for a number of years, but only recently has he been vocal about his political stance.
 Many residents tell us that he stood on the corner of Sebastian Blvd. and US1 with others holding President Donald Trump signs.
 Then, when Trump lost the election, he was allegedly out there again with signs suggesting President Joe Biden stole the election.

 Residents also allege that John Vacchiano drove around Sebastian in a large pickup truck with a trailer attached to it with several Trump flags.
 I recall the truck but didn’t know it belonged to the pastor of the church.
+He’s also been seen wearing shirts to either defy candidates or to support during his teachings.

 When Sebastian Daily hosted its annual Sebastian City Council Candidates Forum, we saw the truck and the large trailer with several Trump flags.
 The truck circled our venue multiple times.

-However, as a citizen, Vacchiano has every right to be on the corner holding political signs and voicing his Freedom of Speech with Trump flags on his vehicle.
+As a citizen, Vacchiano has every right to be on the corner holding political signs and voicing his Freedom of Speech with Trump flags on his vehicle.
 But his political stance and views of a candidate must remain outside the church.
 To maintain a not-for-profit status, a church cannot endorse a candidate.

 The pastor is connected to something called “Patriot Church,” which is also seen on the church’s website.
 We’re not saying it’s good or bad, but it raises questions.